NGOs and evaluation procedure

-The role of NGOs in the first (baseline) evaluation procedure
+The role of NGOs in the evaluation procedures

-When starting its first (baseline) evaluation of a particular country on the basis of its questionnaire, GREVIO will, whenever possible, invite NGOs working in that country to provide relevant information.
-GREVIO will also carry out visits to all countries party to the Convention in order to make a more thorough assessment of the situation on the ground.
+When starting its evaluation of a particular country on the basis of a questionnaire, GREVIO will, whenever possible, invite NGOs working in that country to provide relevant information.
+GREVIO will also carry out visits to all parties to the Convention in order to make a more thorough assessment of the situation on the ground.
 During these visits its delegations will hold meetings with NGO representatives.
 In addition, GREVIO may consider using further means of evaluation, such as organising hearings for NGOs.

 1. Which NGOs can report to GREVIO?